akashsingh06/Dynamic-Resume-Builder-in-Python/README.md

 # Dynamic-Resume-Builder-in-Python
 Project Overview A dynamic resume builder that:  Takes user input (personal info, education, experience, skills)  Generates professional resumes in multiple formats (PDF, HTML, DOCX)  Offers customizable templates  Can be deployed as a web app or CLI tool

+Web Interface (Optional):
+Use Flask/Django to create a web form that collects data and generates resumes.